 Geography: This Eastern European country sits on the Black Sea and is characterised by mountainous terrain, with the Carpathian Mountains dominating the country's interior.
 The Danube River, which forms part of the border with Serbia and Bulgaria, flows into Romania, ending with the Danube Delta (the second largest river delta in Europe) in southeastern Romania.

 Main languages: Romanian is the official language.
 English is sometimes spoken in tourist centres and major cities.

 Major religions: Christianity is the largest religion in Romania, with Eastern Orthodox being the largest denomination.

-Money: The Romanian Leu (RON), divided into 100 bani.
-ATMs are widely available in the country's urban areas and credit cards are accepted at the majority of establishments.
+Money: The Romanian Leu (RON) is divided into 100 bani.
+ATMs are widely available in the country's urban areas, and credit cards are accepted at most establishments.

 International dialling code: +40

 Transport and driving: Cars drive on the right side of the road.
 Getting around Romania is relatively easy thanks to its developed public transport system, particularly in Bucharest.